The 20 Best Drug Induced Dyskinesia Doctors Near Me in Illinois, US

 Offers Telehealth

-Natalie Witek is a Neurologist in Park Ridge, Illinois.
+Natalie Witek is a Neurologist practicing medicine in Park Ridge, Illinois.
 Dr. Witek is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Drug Induced Dyskinesia, Movement Disorders, Parkinson's Disease, and Paraneoplastic Cerebellar Degeneration.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Drug Induced Dyskinesia, Movement Disorders, Parkinson's Disease, and Paraneoplastic Cerebellar Degeneration.
+Dr. Witek is board certified in American Board Of Psychiatry & Neurology.

 Elite in Drug Induced Dyskinesia